 Not only shouldn’t you share your Social Security number, you should go one step further: Do a credit freeze to limit the ability of the crooks to open new lines of credit in your name.

 Lifewire suggests you should refrain from posting the following on social media.

-- Embarrassing pictures — Anything that would prevent you from getting a job offer or threaten your current employment is best left offline.
+- Embarrassing pictures: Leave anything that would prevent you from getting a job offer or threaten your current employment offline.

-- Info about your current job — Don’t invite corporate espionage into your life by posting about a missed deadline or a project that went awry!
+- Info about your current job: Don’t invite corporate espionage into your life.
+No posting about a missed deadline or a project that went awry!